neondatabase/website/content/docs/extensions/pg_partman.md

 ALTER TABLE measurement DETACH PARTITION measurement_y2005m10;
 ```

-`pg_partman` only supports creating partitions that are number/time-based, each partition covering a range of values.
-However, it simplifies the process of creating and managing partitions.
+`pg_partman` only supports creating partitions that are number or time-based, with each partition covering a range of values.
+However, this simplifies the process of creating and managing partitions.

 ## Example: partitioning user-activity data

-Consider a social media platform that tracks user interactions on their website/app, such as likes, comments, and shares.
-The data is stored in a table called `user_activity`, where `activity_type` could store the type of activity and details could store additional JSON-formatted information about it.
+Consider a social media platform that tracks user interactions in their website application, such as likes, comments, and shares.
+The data is stored in a table called `user_activities`, where `activity_type` stores the type of activity and the other columns store additional information about the activity.

-### Set up partitioned table
+### Setting up a partitioned table

-Given the large volume of data generated by user interactions, partitioning the `user_activities` table can help keep queries tractable.
+Given the large volume of data generated by user interactions, partitioning the `user_activities` table can help keep queries manageable.
 Recent activity data is typically the most interesting for both the platform and its users, so `activity_time` is a good candidate to partition on.

 ```sql
 CREATE TABLE user_activities (